Prathik-mishra/Student-Result-Management-system/README.md

 3. **Execute Scripts:**
    - Run the SQL scripts to create the tables in your MySQL database.

+## Performing CRUD Operations

+1. Implement Data Access Layer:

+2. In your NetBeans project, create a Data Access Layer (DAO) to interact with the MySQL database.
+Implement methods for CRUD operations.
+Connect GUI to Database:

+3. Integrate your GUI components with the data access layer.
+Ensure that data entered in the GUI is saved, updated, and retrieved from the MySQL database.

 ## Using Apache NetBeans IDE with Swing